mskcc/RNAseqDB/README.md

 Methods
 ----------
-The input of the pipeline is raw sequencing reads (in FASTQ format).
+The input of the pipeline is paired-end raw sequencing reads (in FASTQ format).
 The raw reads of the RNA-seq samples for the TCGA and GTEx projects were retrieved from the Cancer Genomics Hub (CGHub, https://cghub.ucsc.edu) and the Database of Genotypes and Phenotypes (dbGaP, http://www.ncbi.nlm.nih.gov/gap), respectively.

 We used STAR to align sequencing reads, RSEM and FeatureCounts to quantify gene expression, mRIN to evaluate sample degradation, RSeQC to measure sample strandness and quality, and SVAseq to correct batch biases.

-Comparing with other methods, e.g. Kallisto, our pipeline provides the following important functionality:
- 1. It creates BAM files that are required by QC tools.
- 2. It measures RNA-seq degradation and excludes degraded samples.
- 3. It performs batch effect correction to make samples comparable accross studies.

 Related software
 ----------